Hamoud-limam/Hamoud-limam/README.md

 - Always exploring new technologies and best practices in software development.

 ##  Looking to Collaborate On:
-- Backend-focused projects with Node.js, Express, and MongoDB.
+- fullstack-focused projects with Node.js, Express, and MongoDB.
 - Building modern web applications.
 - Projects related to authentication, user management, and real-time data handling.